FINANCIAL & OPERATING HIGHLIGHTS (THREE MONTHS ENDED SEPTEMBER 30, 2015)

-- Third quarter 2014 production averaged 4,194 barrels of oil and liquids per day, a two percent gain from the preceding quarter due to second quarter exploitation drilling successes at Bellshill Lake and Taber.
-Reflecting completed property dispositions, third quarter 2014 natural gas production of 11.2 million cubic feet per day was 24 percent lower than the preceding quarter.
-Total production averaged 6,054 barrels of oil equivalent per day, an eight percent decrease from the preceding quarter.
-For the quarter oil and liquids production increased to 69 percent of total production based on a 6:1 equivalent basis, a ratio that in 2015 is forecast to increase to 80 percent of total production.
-Importantly, the oil volumes will be comprised of low decline (less than 15 percent annually) waterflood and waterdrive oil volumes that are augmented by increasing ASP tertiary recovery volumes.
+- Reflecting restricted conventional capital programs, third quarter 2015 production averaged 3,633 barrels of oil and liquids per day, a two percent decrease from the preceding quarter and third quarter 2015 natural gas production averaged 5.3 million cubic feet per day, unchanged from the preceding quarter.
+Total production averaged 4,513 barrels of oil equivalent per day, a two percent decrease from the preceding quarter.
+During the quarter, oil and liquids production represented 81 percent of total production based on a 6:1 equivalent basis.

-- Three monthly cash dividends of $0.06 per common share were declared in the third quarter of 2014 for a total of $5.4 million.
-These cash dividends were equivalent to a payout ratio of 50 percent of funds flow from operating activities.
+- Three monthly cash dividends of $0.01 per common share were declared in the third quarter of 2015 for a total of $0.9 million.
+These cash dividends were equivalent to a payout ratio of 27 percent of funds flow from operating activities.
+This $0.01 per common share monthly dividend has subsequently been suspended.

-- Third quarter 2014 exploration and development capital expenditures (excluding property acquisitions and dispositions) were $12.8 million and included $5.1 million of expenditures related to the Little Bow ASP project ($1.5 million exploitation and $3.6 million chemical costs).
-In the quarter, Zargon drilled 2.0 gross (1.5 net) Williston Basin oil wells.
+- Third quarter 2015 exploration and development capital expenditures (excluding property acquisitions and dispositions) were $6.9 million and included $5.0 million of expenditures related to the Little Bow ASP project ($2.8 million exploitation and $2.2 million chemical costs).
+In the quarter, Zargon drilled 3.0 gross (3.0 net) Little Bow ASP wells.

 |Three Months Ended